-c.
-If the facility is not subject to 40 CFR Part 60, Subpart WWW, a gas collection/treatment or removal system shall be such that it limits methane gas to lowerexplosive limits at the facility boundary and to 25 percent of the lower-explosive limits in facility buildings.
+a.
+Each unit of the facility with a potential for methane gas production and migration shall be required to install a gas collection/treatment or removal system: i. when the facility is required to install a gas collection/treatment or removal system under 40 CFR Part 60, Subpart WWW; or, ii. when needed to limit methane gas to the lowerexplosive limits at the facility boundary and to 25 percent of the lower-explosive limits in facility buildings.

-d.
+b.
 Sampling protocol, chain of custody, and test methods shall be established for all gas collection/treatment or removal systems.